ThomasKaiser/sbc-bench/results/Broadcom-VideoCore-SoCs.md

 With newer Geekbench 5/6 by checking the `.gb5` and `.gb6` raw data you can also get the clockspeeds measured by Geekbench in the warmup phase (firing up clockspeed measurements for a fraction of a second to give the kernel the chance to ramp up clockspeeds and on hybrid designs to move the process to a performance core).

 Checking the VideoCore/GPU version over at khronos.org with hopefully correct BroadCom SoC names it was possible for some of the Geekbench finds to do an exact mapping.
-BroadCom uses mostly Canada's nature for their SoC platform codenames (e.g. [Banff](https://en.wikipedia.org/wiki/Banff_National_Park), [Inuvik](https://en.wikipedia.org/wiki/Inuvik), [Logan](https://en.wikipedia.org/wiki/Mount_Logan), [Muskoka](https://en.wikipedia.org/wiki/District_Municipality_of_Muskoka)) and Geekbench's Android version only extracts these names but not the SoC model itself.
+BroadCom uses mostly Canada's nature for their SoC platform codenames (e.g. [Banff](https://en.wikipedia.org/wiki/Banff_National_Park), [Fundy](https://parks.canada.ca/pn-np/nb/fundy), [Inuvik](https://en.wikipedia.org/wiki/Inuvik), [Logan](https://en.wikipedia.org/wiki/Mount_Logan), [Muskoka](https://en.wikipedia.org/wiki/District_Municipality_of_Muskoka)) and Geekbench's Android version only extracts these names but not the SoC model itself.

-### History of ARMv8 Crypto Extensions licensing (obviously based on core type)
+### BroadCom's history of ARMv8 Crypto Extensions licensing (obviously based on core type)

 Broadcom has/had an ARM architecture license and did two custom cores: ARMv7 "Brahma B15" (based on Cortex-A15) and ARMv8 "Brahma B53" (based on Cortex-A53).
 The B53 cores appeared on SoCs in 2017 initially without ARMv8 Crypto Extensions but fortunately that changed already in 2019.

-But for whatever reasons with standard Cortex A cores BroadCom switched to an ARMv8 Crypto Extensions license only two years later.
+But for whatever reasons (licensing costs?) with standard Cortex A cores BroadCom switched to ARMv8 Crypto Extensions only two years later.
 As such none of the A53 cores in any of the older VideoCore SoCs and the A72/r0p3 appearing in 2019 in Hudson Set-top boxes (BCM7211) and on RPi 4 (the BCM2711 sibling) all lack AES/SHA acceleration.
 This changed only recently in 2021: both the A72/r1p0 in 'Klondike' and the A76/r4p1 in 'Muskoka' (BCM2712's STB sibling) come with ARMv8 Crypto Extensions.

 When first details about BCM2712 went public in Sep 2023 I was surprised to find a more recent A76 stepping than on RK3588 (r4p0) but now we know that random people already benchmarked BroadCom VideoCore VII Set-top boxes with these cores back in 2021.

 ### List of SoCs where exact VideoCore version could be determined

-The SoCs are chronologically (the provided timestamps are either RPi announcements or first listing in Geekbench browser):
+The SoCs are listed chronologically (timestamps are either RPi announcements or first listing in Geekbench browser):

 #### BCM2835